sergey-shandar/getboost/readme.md

 ## Building Boost

-1. Download `boost` library from [boost.org](http://boost.org/).
+1. Download Boost library from [boost.org](http://boost.org/).
-2. Unpack Boost library in the parent folder of getboost.
+2. Unpack the Boost library in the parent folder of getboost.
 3. Rename it to `boost`.
 4. Run [boost.bat](boost.bat).
-It make take several hours to complete.
+It may take several hours to complete.

 ## Building NuGet Packages